-The few French who do celebrate tend to be adults or teenagers who attend parties at friends’ homes, bars, clubs, restaurants and other gatherings.
+The few French who do celebrate Halloween in France tend to be adults or teenagers who attend parties at friends’ homes, bars, clubs, restaurants and other gatherings.
 My understanding is that Teenagers find it trendy and cool to get dressed up for Halloween.

 Trick-or-treating from door to door on the other hand is extremely rare in France.
-We have had no more than five trick-or-treaters ring our doorbell in the 3 years since moving to France.
-Compare that to the 50 plus trick-or-treaters we used to get when we lived in Belmont California
+We have had no more than three trick-or-treaters ring our doorbell on any given year.
+Compare that to the 50 plus trick-or-treaters we used to get when we lived in Belmont California.

 Another difference in how Halloween is celebrated is the costumes.
 In France, Halloween costumes tend to be more scary in the traditional sense.
 Think vampires, ghosts, witches and goblins rather than cute costumes like princesses, superheroes, cowgirls and turtles.

 If you dress up as a princess or some other cute costume in France, people might actually think that you are dressing up for Mardi Gras rather than Halloween.

 If you do dress up in a non scary costume for Halloween, your bound to confuse some French people.

 I posted some photos of a Halloween party our family went to on Facebook and one of my French friends thought our cowboy and Indian costumes looked more like Mardi gras costumes rather than scary Halloween costumes.
 (Mardi Gras aka Fat Tuesday, occurs the day before Ash Wednesday and 47 days before Easter).

 Traditionally, pumpkins are not a popular food in France so forget about taking the kids to a pumpkin patch.
 I’ve read that there are some pumpkin patches located just outside of Paris but I have never actually seen or been to one myself.

 So when I saw pumpkins for sale at our local grocery store, I was not only shocked but delighted.
 I even took a picture of it with my camera phone.